 Amoxicillin (Amoxil, BRL) is a broad spectrum antibiotic from the Penicillin family.
 It is usually used in combination with another antibiotic, such as Clavulanate, to make it more effective at treating some infections caused by certain Gram-positive bacteria.

-Amoxicillin (Amoxil, Clavulanate, BRL) is a broad spectrum antibiotic of the Penicillin drug family.
-It is used to treat certain gram-positive bacterial infections.
-Amoxicillin is most commonly given to birds who were recently attacked by a predator, to help prevent pasteurellosis from the bites or scratches.
+Amoxicillin is most commonly given to birds who were recently attacked by a predator, to help prevent pasteurellosis (fowl cholera) from bites or scratches.

 The bird's ability to absorb this medication orally is quite variable, which can cause treatment to be ineffective, even when laboratory susceptibility tests suggest it's use against the organism.
 Therefore, administering it through IM injections is a more effective means of treatment, however it can also be given orally.